Stephen K. Burley

 Stephen Kevin Burley is a British-born scientist, naturalized in both Canada and the United States.
 He is known as an expert in structural biology, proteomics, structure/fragment based drug discovery, and clinical medicine/oncology.

 He joined Rutgers, The State University of New Jersey in 2013, where he is a University Professor and Henry Rutgers Chair.
 Burley directs the RCSB Protein Data Bank (a member of the Worldwide Protein Data Bank), the Institute for Quantitative Biomedicine, and the Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory.

+Burley has over 360 publications and more than 1,200 experimental protein structures available in the Protein Data Bank archive.

-Career
+Education and Career

-Burley has a Bachelor in physics from the University of Western Ontario and a D.Phil from Oxford University, England in Molecular Biophysics as a Rhodes scholar.
-Burley has an M.D. from Harvard Medical School.

-He worked with Gregory A. Petsko and William N. Lipscomb at MIT and Harvard.
-He was faculty at Howard Hughes Medical Institute and Rockefeller University.